 Written by Max Frisch

 Presented with support from the Cultural Services of the French Consulate in Chicago, The Swiss Benevolent Society of Chicago, The Chicago Saints, and Cie Umbral Theatre.

-A study of a tepid society that refuses to question obvious exploitation, Max Frisch’s THE ARSONISTS introduces mild mannered Mr. Biederman, who, emotionally castrated by his bourgeois guilt allows two smooth talking arsonists to burn his house to the ground.
-Parisian Clowning Master and Director and Founder of Cie Umbral Theatre in Paris, Victor Quezada-Perez uses stylistic clowning and a live band of firemen to re-envision Frisch’s parable about accommodating the very thing that will destroy you.
+A study of a tepid society that refuses to question obvious exploitation, Max Frisch’s The Arsonists introduces mild-mannered Mr. Biederman, who, emotionally castrated by his bourgeois guilt allows two smooth-talking arsonists to burn his house to the ground.
+Parisian clowning master, director and founder of Cie Umbral Theatre in Paris, Victor Quezada-Perez uses stylistic clowning and a live band of firemen to re-envision Frisch’s parable about accommodating the very thing that will destroy you.

 Kerry Reid, The Chicago Tribune